-Global grants, which range from US$15,000 to US$200,000, fund large international humanitarian projects, vocational training teams, and scholarships that have sustainable, measurable outcomes in one or more of the areas of focus.
+Global grants fund large international humanitarian projects, vocational training teams, and scholarships that have sustainable, measurable outcomes in one or more of the areas of focus.

 More than 100 million people are pushed into poverty each year because of medical costs.
 We aim to improve and expand access to low-cost and free health care in underdeveloped areas.
 Our members educate and mobilize communities to help prevent the spread of major diseases such as polio, HIV/AIDS, and malaria.
 Many of our projects ensure that medical training facilities are located where the workforce lives.

 Providing Clean Water

 More than 2.5 billion people lack access to adequate sanitation facilities.
 At least 3,000 children die each day from diarrheal diseases caused by unsafe water.
 Our projects give communities the ability to develop and maintain sustainable water and sanitation systems and support studies related to water and sanitation.